AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 Domain Driven Design (DDD) is a technique for building software with complex business domains.
 The core idea is to put the focus on building a shared software model that both software developers, and domain experts can understand.
-The software model should be only concerned with modeling the business issues in the domain and include no technical issues like database persistence or handling requests.
+This software model, called the *domain* should model the business problem, but include no technical issues like database persistence or talking to web services.

 When combined with Onion Architecture it can be a clean way of separating the business issues from the technical issues.
 Onion Architecture is similar to